School Attendance Policy: A Quick Guide For Parents

 • Achievable improvement targets.

-• Communicate positive messages of celebration when milestones or improvements are met.
+• Positive messages of celebration when milestones or improvements are met.

-Parents are welcome to respond to these message when they are received to communicate with staff.
+Parents are welcome to respond to these messages when they are received to communicate with staff.

 How You Can Support Your Child: